 CC-EWB is also starting a clean water project at La Asunción.
 Currently, the amount of bacteria in the water supply is 40x the United States legal limit.
 Students frequently become ill because the water is not suitable for drinking and because they do not really have an alternative for clean drinking water .The goal is to bring clean water to the school which will benefit not only the students, but the surrounding community.

-The first trip to St. Lucia will be an assessment trip.
-Our goal this January is to ascertain the problems with the Marian Home's water system and then draft alternative designs based upon observations we make on our travel trip as well as community input.
+The first trip to St. Lucia in January 2015 was an assessment trip.
+Our goal was to ascertain the problems with the Marian Home's water system and then draft alternative designs based upon observations we make on our travel trip as well as community input.
 Future trips will involve the implementation of our improved system as well as monitoring of it.
 A huge part of Engineers Without Borders is also educating the community we are serving so they can help themselves and others in the future.
 Therefore a large portion of our time will be spent in explaining the system so they will be able to independently maintain it in the future.
 See the KBLL video about expanding our efforts into St. Lucia.

 In 2013, the Carroll College Chapter of Engineers Without Borders (spearheaded by Prof. Jack Oberweiser) raised $1,000 for the Santa Maria Orphanage in Mexico to buy some new guitars for the kids to play.
 In addition, Santa Maria has a new singing director, Xavier, who has done great work with the kids.
 In fact, they are gaining much local recognition for thier vocal performances.
 They have been invited to do a Christmas performance at the Basilica of Our Lady of Sorrows in the nearby town of Soriano.